vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 Below is a diagram of the solution architecture you will build in this lab.
 Please study this carefully to understand the whole of the solution as you are working on the various components.

-The solution will use Azure Kubernetes Service (AKS), which means the number of requested nodes dictates the container cluster topology provisioned by AKS.
 The proposed containers deployed to the cluster are illustrated below with Cosmos DB as a managed service.

 ![A diagram showing the solution, using Azure Kubernetes Service with a Cosmos DB back end.](media/solution-topology.png "Solution architecture diagram")

 Each tenant will have the following containers:

-- **Conference Web site**: The SPA application that uses configuration settings to handle custom styles for the tenant.
+- **Conference Web site**: The single page application (SPA) application that uses configuration settings to handle custom styles for the tenant.

 - **Admin Web site**: The SPA application that conference owners use to manage conference configuration details, attendee registrations, campaigns, and communications with attendees.